arlandy/cleaning_data_course_project/README.md

 8. From the data set in step 7, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+9. Sets the tidy data in the variable casted

-9. Saves the tidy data file
+10. Saves the tidy data file (tidydata.txt) in the work directory